 I’ll do you one easier…

 Rabbi Patrick Beaulier (pronounced BOWL-YUR) is the founder of several Jewish educational websites including DarshanYeshiva.org, the first website to offer conversion to Judaism education through Reform, Conservative, Jewish Renewal, Secular Humanistic and Post-Denominational Rabbis around the world.
-He is also the co-leader of Kehillah, an experimental Jewish community in Richmond.
+He is also the co-founder and director of Kehillah, the independent, progressive Jewish community in Richmond.

 He has been featured in three books, The New Reform Judaism: Challenges and Reflections, Contemporary American Judaism: Transformation and Renewal, and Oy Oy Oy Gevalt!: Jews and Punk.
 He has also been involved in the publication of several books under the PunkTorah label and thousands of blog posts.